Graph editing

 Jump Connections

-Jump is not actually a waypoint but a connection between waypoints. (see: Waypoint Connections)
+Jump is not actually a node but a connection between nodes. (see: Node Connections)

-So now we’ve seen what type of waypoints the bots use, we can see how we can string these waypoints together to make a giant web to cover the map with.
+So now we’ve seen what type of nodes the bots use, we can see how we can string these nodes together to make a giant web to cover the map with.

 The Radius

-The Radius of a waypoint is indicated by blue polygon that go out in all directions from the position of a waypoint.
-The photo below was taken from above, we are looking down onto a waypoint, and you can see the colour of a Radius is Blue, as you can see in the picture below.
+The Radius of a node is indicated by blue polygon that go out in all directions from the position of a node.
+The photo below was taken from above, we are looking down onto a node, and you can see the colour of a Radius is Blue, as you can see in the picture below.

 _images/wayzone_radius.png

-The Radius indicator are a great mean to see how big the radius of a waypoint actually is, it ends exactly where the corners end.
+The Radius indicator is a great means to see how big the radius of a node actually is; it ends exactly where the corners end.
 What does the Radius actually do?
-It tells the bots how exactly they must navigate around the waypoint in question.
-If a bot walks past a row of waypoints with big radius, it will know that super-exact navigation is not required.
-If the radius are small, the bot will stick strictly to the waypoints.
-Thus, in open areas big radius help to make bot navigation natural - you wouldn’t want to see a bot run across a wide courtyard as if it was following an incredibly thin, straight line painted onto the ground, now, would you?
+It tells the bots how exactly they must navigate around the node in question.
+If a bot walks past a row of nodes with big radius, it will know that super-exact navigation is not required.
+If the radius is small, the bot will stick strictly to the nodes.
+Thus, in open areas, big radius help to make bot navigation natural – you wouldn’t want to see a bot run across a wide courtyard as if it was following an incredibly thin, straight line painted onto the ground, would you?
 It looks much more natural if the bot takes advantage of the space he has around him.
-However, in narrow corridors and doorways or on bridges, the situation is different, too big radius would make bots too careless, they would bump into walls or even fall off a bridge because they think they can walk anywhere inside that big radius!
-That’s why choosing appropriate waypoint radius is so important.
+However, in narrow corridors and doorways or on bridges, the situation is different: too big a radius would make bots too careless, they would bump into walls or even fall off a bridge because they think they can walk anywhere inside that big radius!
+That’s why choosing appropriate node radius is so important.
 As a general rule, keep the radius big in open areas and make them small in narrow passages.
 Read the following section to learn how:

 Setting or Changing the Radius: